Skip to content

 EAR at the Fringe Festival: its own little world of music, dance and needle & thread

-"I don't have a theatre background, but I know what I like."
+"I have no theatre background, but I know what I like."
 These words from Cammy Mai Tran are typical of a trend among young theatre-makers.
 They find the walls between different art disciplines to be oppressive.
 Increasingly, we see them walking right through those walls.
 And when the blow is over, new inspiration swirls richly over them.

 Money: the biggest threat to our cultural heritage

-Update: According to the Filmkrant, it's not all that bad: http://www.filmkrant.nl/nieuws_2013/9842
+Update: According to the Film Newspaper, it's not all that bad: http://www.filmkrant.nl/nieuws_2013/9842

 It was announced today that a large archive containing almost all raw film material from the Netherlands in the shredder threatens to disappear.
 Since film laboratory Cineco is bankrupt due to the vanished demand for oldskool celluloid, the vault containing unique historical material must also go.
 Unless someone comes forward who wants to store the material.
 And that costs quite a bit of money.
-Even though we no longer work with the highly flammable nitrate films, all that plastic must be kept safe.
+Even though we no longer work with the highly flammable nitrate films, all that plastic does need to be kept safe.

 10 per cent less ticket sales, but Festival Boulevard is still satisfied.